bel28kent/hum-parser/documentation/parsers-and-converters.md

 	- spine joins successively
 	- spine splits are separated
 	- spine joins are separated
-	- spine splits are unordered and can be simultaneous, i.e. these are all valid:
+	- spine splits are unordered and can be simultaneous, i.e. the following are all valid.
+The spine splits to and joins to the right case is identical to the spine joins successively case, so the same file is used for both tests.
 		*^
 		*	*^